 Beaked whales are found offshore in deep waters.
 There are many species in the Northern Pacific ocean; these are the most frequently encountered.
-Because they avoid vessels are are found far from shore, few sighting reports of beaked whales exist for British Columbia.
+Because they avoid vessels they are found far from shore; few sighting reports of beaked whales exist for British Columbia.

 - Baird’s beaked whale: up to 13 m (about the size of a grey whale)